truenas/middleware/docs/userguide/index.rst

 Accessing a Jail Using SSH
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you prefer to use **ssh** to access a jail you will need to first start the **ssh** service and create a user account for
-**ssh** access.
-Since this configuration occurs on a jail-by-jail basis, click the "shell" icon for the jail you wish to configure
+If you prefer to use :command:`ssh` to access a jail you will need to first start the :command:`ssh` service and create a user account for :command:`ssh` access.
+Since this configuration occurs on a jail-by-jail basis, click the "shell" icon for the jail you wish to configure :command:`ssh` access to.
-**ssh** access to.

 To start the SSH service on a non-Linux jail, look for the following line in that jail's */etc/rc.conf*::